vanandjiwala/vasav_blog/content/about/_index.md

 Rightsense is a startup based in Cupertino, California which provides data/analytics platform for the US retail domain.
 As a software engineer, I am involved in backend data processing, developing ETL pipelines, cleaning up data, monitoring and maintaining data related schedulers and jobs.
 I have been extensively using **python**, **SQL**, **apache spark** on **databricks** and **AWS**.
 Worked closely with the data team to discuss various data related issues and decide key performance indicators which are important for the application.

-- Led QA activities, automation testing and performance testing projects
+- Designed and developed ETL pipelines using databricks platforms
-- Documented test plan, strategy documents for functional, performance and automation testing
+- Performed database migration from mariadb to singlestore
-- Designed and maintained test cases for the SaaS platform
+- Engineered a framework to execute and monitor ETLs
-- Performed functional testing and regression testing on the system and designed automation scripts
+- Utilized AWS lambda functions for processing data
-- Utilized software development kit (SDK) to create and execute API tests
+- Coordinated with business teams to gather reporting requirements
-- Experimented with freeswitch PBX and SIPp to establish call simulation mechanism for performance testing
+- Built an internal reporting tool to generate custom reports based on the client requirements
-- Setup environment and executed performance testing on the system to determine system bottlenecks
+- Maintained and optimized existing ETL jobs
-- Coordinated with the engagement team to understand production issues, translated those issues to communicate with developers and logged bugs
+- Create mock data mechanism for database compatibility testing and application development
-- Technologies/Tools: Python, node, protractor, SIPp, XML
+- Technologies/Tools: Python, scala, spark, databricks, AWS, docker, vagrant

 **Awaaz de Infosystems Pvt.
 Ltd. – GJ,India**
 **QA Engineer II**